Helping the maker of a 17-year-old letterpress zine push though the toddler years with polymer plates instead of hand-set lead type. Read more

 Have a question?
 If the info above doesn't help, you can ask the project creator directly.

-One-year subscription to the zine, which will be six issues with covers in rainbow order.Estimated delivery:Add $3 USD to ship outside the US
+One-year subscription to the zine, which will be six issues with covers in rainbow order.Estimated delivery:Ships anywhere in the world

-A set of 300 one-color letterpress business cards plus a zine subscription to you AND one to the institution of your choice.Estimated delivery:Add $10 USD to ship outside the US
+A set of 300 one-color letterpress business cards plus a zine subscription to you AND one to the institution of your choice.Estimated delivery:Ships anywhere in the world

 - (15 days)